Robin Stevens (author): Career

 Before becoming a full-time author, Stevens worked as a bookseller at Blackwell's bookshop in Oxford, and as an editor at Egmont.

 Stevens started writing Murder Most Unladylike as part of National Novel Writing Month in November 2010, but did not send it to agencies for two years.

 Stevens has cited the Golden Age of Detective Fiction as an influence on her work – particularly the authors Agatha Christie, Ngaio Marsh, Margery Allingham, and Dorothy L. Sayers.

 In November 2020 she announced that she was to have a new book out in August 2021, called Once Upon a Crime.
 She also announced that there would be a new book (the first of a new series), coming out in 2022.
 The Ministry of Unladylike Activity will star Hazel Wong's (read below) little sister and two other characters, Eric and Nuala.
 This new series is set during World War II.

 Murder Most Unladylike

-Stevens's eleven book series Murder Most Unladylike consists of schoolgirl detectives, Hazel Wong and Daisy Wells, as they solve murders, as well as personal things.
-Hazel falls in love with American boy Alexander Arcady.
+Stevens's eleven book series Murder Most Unladylike consists of schoolgirl detectives, Hazel Wong and Daisy Wells, as they solve murders.
+The series is set in the 1930s in England.

-The series is set in the 1930s, sparking the Golden Age references.
-It is a great read for children aged 9-13/14.